barbaracalderon/forecast-cli/README.md

 One early Sunday morning, I woke up and jumped on the computer because I wanted to play around with some coding.
 I usually do this in the dark, with all the windows and doors closed shut and music pumping through my headphones.
 As you can see, I get very distracted.

 About two hours in, I remembered I had to wash my laundry and hang the clothes out to dry in the sun in my backyard.
 Great!
 I got the laundry basket, detergent, fabric softener, and everything ready.
-Just as I was about to walk out the door of the building, I realized it had been raining hard.
+Just as I was about to walk out the building door, I realized it had been raining hard.

 How could I have missed this simple feature of nature?